GaryCollins-Sec/Detection-Engineering-Lab/README.md

+Goal: Establish baseline connectivity and confirm the lab environment is ready for simulation.
+Action: Pinged the victim from Kali to verify communication and latency.

+Caption:
-Performed baseline network reconnaissance from the Kali attacker by validating connectivity to the Ubuntu victim via targeted ping.
-This confirmed the lab was prepared for subsequent simulated attacks, including Hydra brute-forcing and Nmap scanning, monitored through the Wazuh SIEM.
+Performed baseline network reconnaissance from the Kali attacker via ping, confirming connectivity for subsequent simulated attacks and reliable telemetry ingestion by Wazuh.